nndd91/cadence-api-example/README.md

 ## Worker and API Server

 Navigate back to the project root folder.
-Make sure go is installed in system and install dependencies with `go mod vendor`
+Make sure go is installed in system.

 * HttpServer
     1. `make httpserver`